CS506/fall2016-group1/README.md

-# Twitter-like Service
+# Buckchat Messaging Service

-The `docs` directory contains all code artifacts except for source code.
+Please put all non-source code artifacts in the `docs` directory in the appropriate sprint directory.